veebch/twirly/README.md

 The DRV8825 needs to be wired connected to GPIO according the the table below:

 That's pretty much it.
 You can test that the components are working and then connect the gears to the bearing and assemble them in an enclosure.
-This is the bit where you can get creative.
 There are some files that you might find useful in the [3d directory](3d/).

 # Firmware